 In some other themes the thoughts part is replaced with replies i.e. # replies on “Title of the post”.
-When there no comments however this title is usually not displayed.
+When there are no comments however, this title is usually not displayed.

-Personally I don’t like this title and would rather prefer it only displays just the number of comments.
-To achieve this, I used a little useful plugin called Say what? which replaces text strings in your theme without having to edit code.
+Personally, I don’t like this title and would rather prefer it only displays just the number of comments.
+To achieve this, I used a little useful plugin called Say what? that replaces text strings in your theme without having to edit code.

 Edit Comment Count Title using Say What?

 - Install and activate the Say What? plugin.

 - In your WordPress dashboard, go to Tools > Text Changes to open the plugin settings.

 - Click the Add New button at the top to add a new text change.